ittihadi/penyapu-ranjau/README.md

 > if you want with debug symbols put the flag `-DCMAKE_BUILD_TYPE=Debug`

-- After CMake config you project build:
+- After CMake configures you project, build it with:

 ```sh
 cmake --build build
 ```

-- Inside the build folder are another folder (named the same as the project name on CMakeLists.txt) with the executable and resources folder.
+- Inside the build folder is another folder named `penyapu-ranjau` containing the executable and resources folder.

 ### License